nvim-flutter/flutter-tools.nvim/README.md

 This plugin integrates with [nvim-dap](https://github.com/mfussenegger/nvim-dap) to provide debug capabilities.
 Currently if `debugger` is set to `true` in the user's config **it will expect `nvim-dap` to be installed**.
-If `dap` is installed the plugin will attempt to install the debugger (Dart-Code's debugger)
+If `dap` is installed the plugin will attempt to install the debugger (Dart-Code's debugger).

-For now this should setup `dap` so that once you have _already started a flutter app_.
-You should be able to use `dap` commands to begin to debug it.
+To use the debugger you need to run `:lua require('dap').continue()<CR>`.
+This will start your app.
+You should then be able to use `dap` commands to begin to debug it.
+For more information on how to use `nvim-dap` please read the project's README or see `:h dap`.

-### TODO

-- [ ] Add wrapper functions/commands around dab functionality to simplify.
-- [ ] Investigate sporadic debugger crash.
+Also see:
+- [nvim-dap-ui](https://github.com/rcarriga/nvim-dap-ui) - a plugin which provides a nice UI for `nvim-dap`.